Fudan-iGEM/2025-wiki/pages/description.md

 This was the moment when a conceptual link turned into a concrete plan.
 We realized that by leveraging synthetic biology tools to engineer multicellular yeast as a living recorder, we could capture the evolutionary trajectory of antifungal resistance.
 From that moment, our project was born: building a platform that transforms the study of resistance from static snapshots into **dynamic, observable evolution in action**.

-## Our Solution: *DR.&nbsp;sTraTeGY*
+## Our Solution: *DR.sTraTeGY*

-This led the Fudan iGEM 2025 team to create *DR.&nbsp;sTraTeGY* (**Drug Resistance mutation Tracking Technology based on Grape Yeast**), an innovative platform to track the evolutionary dynamics of fungal resistance.
+This led the Fudan iGEM 2025 team to create *DR.sTraTeGY* (**Drug Resistance mutation Tracking Technology based on Grape Yeast**), an innovative platform to track the evolutionary dynamics of fungal resistance.

 Our project uses a novel chassis organism, the multicellular **“Grape Yeast”**.
 Unlike traditional unicellular systems, Grape Yeast provides a structured, programmable arena where spatial organization and cell differentiation make evolutionary processes directly observable.